Public Events

 UPCOMING EVENTS

-MOVIE NIGHT | May 7 | 6:30 PM
+MOVIE NIGHT | The Artist | Sept.
+3 | 6:30 PM

 Every first Wednesday of the month, enjoy a film in French with english subtitles in the Lycée's auditorium.